Home » Summer » The best blueberry BBQ sauce recipe

 Can I use frozen blueberries to make this BBQ sauce?

-They will make your sauce watery if they aren’t drained.
+They could make your sauce watery if they aren’t drained.
 Not the end of the world, but the sauce will require more time to cook down until it reaches that thick and syrupy stage before blending.

-I hope you love this recipe as much as we do!
+I hope you love this blueberry BBQ sauce recipe as much as we do!
 Please consider rating and/or commenting.
-I love hearing from you!

 Blueberry Bourbon BBQ Sauce